Ricky Gervais: Stand-up comedy

 He continued his Humanity show throughout 2017 and into 2018.
 He appeared at SF Sketchfest as part of the tour, which devoted a night in honour of him, alongside comedic legend and mentor Christopher Guest.
 His next tour and Netflix special SuperNature was announced in late 2018, where Gervais warned people not to travel to see "work in progress" as it would be a "shambles".
 SuperNature shows continued through 2019 and 2020.
 Following significant cancellations and postponements as a result of the COVID-19 pandemic, the SuperNature tours resumed in August 2021.
 SuperNature received criticism for jokes about transgender people.
 It won the Best Stand-Up Show at the National Comedy Awards.
-Gervais also announced his upcoming comedy stand-up specials named Armageddon on Netflix.
-The comedian told Heat that it is still a work in progress.
+In May 2023, in the world-wide tour of his comedy special, Armageddon, he was reported to have a earned £1.41 million for a single stand-up gig, at the Hollywood Bowl, the highest-grossing one-off gig ever by a British comedian.
+The show was released on Netflix on 25 December 2023 but faced controversy for making a joke about cancer patients.
+The special later won for "Best Performance in Stand-Up Comedy on Television" at the 81st Golden Globe Awards, but Gervais didn't attend the ceremony.